filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ## Filecoin storage providers

 The storage providers provide services to the network by executing different types of [deals](#deals) and appending new blocks to the chain (every 30 seconds), for which they collect FIL rewards.
-Additional details about types of storage providers, rewards, and deals execution from the storage provider perspective can be found in the [How mining works](../storage-provider/how-providing-works.md) section.
+Additional details about types of storage providers, rewards, and deals execution from the storage provider perspective can be found in the [How providing storage works](../storage-provider/how-providing-works.md) section.

 Running a Filecoin storage provider is a highly-technical task with strong [hardware requirements](../storage-provider/hardware-requirements.md), as needed to complete the necessary [proofs](#proofs).
 The [Lotus Miner](https://lotus.filecoin.io) is the most advanced implementation of a Filecoin storage provider to this day.